Settling the Score with Mr. Zoldan

 My hand tightened around the phone in my pocket until the blood drained from my palm.

 “Perfect,” Zoldan said, already sprinting ahead.
-“We reposition the sauces, break their expected use.
+“We reposition the sauces from their expected use.
 Barbecue sauce with fish, not just meat.
 Thousand Island in sandwiches, not just salads.
 Vinaigrette on...”

-I didn’t hear him.
-Not a word.
-His lips moved, his hands painted ideas in the air, but it all blurred.
+I didn’t hear a word he said.
+His lips moved, his hands painted ideas in the air, but it was all a blur.
 My chest felt hollowed out, splintered from the inside.
 If that email reached him… God.

-He’d never sleep the same again.
-Something like that, those words, don’t fade.
+He will never sleep the same again.
+Something like that, those words will not fade away.
 They burrow.
 They live with you.
-He’s the one who loses here.
+He is the one who loses here.
 Not me.

 My phone buzzed.
 My heart stuttered.
-A message from Avrom.
+A message from Abraham.

 Passed by the boss’s office.
 Computer’s off.
 No access to the server.